browserengineering/book/book/layout.md

 First: layout modes.
 Web pages contain different kinds of things.
 We've already talked a lot about [text](text.md), which is laid out left-to-right in lines[^in-english].
-But that text is organized in paragraphs, which are laid out top-to-bottom, usually with gaps in between.
-To account for the difference, browsers have an "inline" layout mode for things like text and a "block" layout mode for things like paragraphs.
-Different layout modes correspond to different types of layout objects.
+But that text is organized in paragraphs, which are laid out top-to-bottom with gaps in between.
+Indeed, browsers have an "inline" layout mode for things like text and a "block" layout mode for things like paragraphs.
+Different layout modes compute sizes and positions differently.

+The inline layout mode is effectively what we implemented in [Chapter 3](text.md), so this chapter will mostly be implementing block layout.

+Second: the layout tree.
+Tree-based layout starts by recursively traversing the HTML tree to build the layout tree.
+With two layout modes, the layout objects will have one of two types: inline and block.

+We'll follow a simple rule, which is that a block layout either contains any number of blocks, or a single inline, while inline layout has no children.
 So for example, a document with a heading and two paragraphs would correspond to a tree like this:

 [^in-english]: In European languages.
 But not universally!